ergoplatform/ergodocs/docs/ergo-foundation-2022.md

 The average day-to-day for foundation members in 2022 mostly consisted of the continued effort of getting a bank account, incorporation, reincorporation, dealing with exchanges, market-makers and our internal accounting & budgeting.
 As well as overseeing the following activities:

 - Salaries for contracted developers.
-- Paying ‘bounties’ set on core repositories.
+- Paying 'bounties' set on core repositories.
 - Core protocol development.
 - Wallet development.
 - Exchange listings.